DijiOfficial/UnityProject/Readme.md

 ## <ins>Introduction</ins>

-This game made with Unity is a school project made entirely by myself as part of a course to learn the Unity engine.
-All the free assets used are linked at the bottom in the [Sources](#sources) section.
+This game, created using [Unity](https://assetstore.unity.com), is a school project I developed entirely by myself as part of a course to learn the [Unity engine](https://assetstore.unity.com).
+All the free assets used are credited and linked at the bottom in the [Sources](#sources) section.

-Given two random words we were tasked to complete a prototype of a game as well as learn the Unity Engine within a month.
+As part of the project, we were given two random words and tasked with completing a game prototype while learning the Unity Engine within a month.
-My words being "Endless" and "Grave", I decided to make a First Person Roguelike, Fast Paced Action, Shooter if the time allowed it.
+My assigned words were "**Endless**" and "**Grave**", which inspired me to design a First-Person Roguelike, Fast-Paced Action Shooter, time permitting.

-The use of the Endless key word was used for a constant life draining mechanic.
-The life drain would be Endless and part of the story with some exceptions that will be talked about later.
-This mechanic would allow me to force the action to be fast and constant as the life drain would inevitably kill the player if left unchecked.
+The "**Endless**" keyword is represented by a constant life-draining mechanic.
+This mechanic is integral to both the gameplay and story, with a few exceptions.
+The endless life drain forces the gameplay to be fast-paced and relentless, as the player will inevitably die if they remain idle or passive.

-As for the Grave key word, I decided to use it as a story directive.
-Plunging the character into Crypt like rooms with Grave like [Enemies](#enemies).
+The "**Grave**" keyword serves as a narrative and environmental theme, placing the player in crypt-like rooms filled with grave-inspired enemies.

-Below will provide more details of the game, all the info is the initial draft for the prototype.
-Read about the content that didn't make it in the [Cut Content](section)
+The following [section](#game-draft) provide more details about the game.
+Note that all information is part of the initial draft for the prototype.
+For details on features that didn't make it into the final version, see the [Cut Content](#cut-content) section.

 ## <ins>Game Draft</ins>